kranthikiran-security/kranthikiran-security.github.io/_posts/2021-06-04-iOS-Security-Synopsis.md

 categories: [iOS , iOS Penetration Testing ,Security]
 ---

+It is series of posts , we keep learninng about iOS Secure Architecture and how to Exploit it using Jailbreaks available.

 ### Need for jailbreaking

 iOS itself has a lot of security features.
 Neither installing any app outside of AppStore nor accessing its file system by default is allowed by iOS.